dra2020/rdapy/docs/_pages/scoring.md

 --version v06
 ```

-That example shows downloading the v06 NC GeoJSON file and adjacency graph to a temporary file in `/tmp`.
+This downloads the v06 NC GeoJSON file and adjacency graph to a temporary file in `/tmp`.
 From there, you can either manually unzip or use the `UNZIP-GEOJSON.sh` script.
-This example show unzipping the downloaded file to a directory in `/tmp`:
+For example:

 ```bash
 scripts/UNZIP-GEOJSON.sh \